dereuromark/cakephp-translate/docs/README.md

 Here you extract, translate and export into a (free) translation online storage, or translation tool like [weblate](https://docs.weblate.org/en/latest/about.html).
 The live server would then pull those new translations right on deployment.

+## Important database config
+The TranslateStrings DB fields `context` and `name` must be case sensitive, all other fields should not be.
+This is important when dealing with the same string in different casings, as otherwise one of those would be translated, all others would (silently) not.

+When using MySQL that means those two should be `utf8_bin`, whereas the rest should become `utf8mb4_unicode_ci` as per migration file and the right table collation defaults.

+When using Postgres, make sure the CI extension is installed (as here everything is by default case sensitive) and make all non CS fields CI with it.

 ## Configuration
 Adjust your app.php and add Translate configuration: